revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

 ---

-12. Brief us on encapsulation and access modifiers (or) How do you achieve encapsulation?
+12.Brief us on encapsulation and access modifiers (or) How do you achieve encapsulation?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)